NOTTING HILL

 LANSDOWNE COURT.
 GLASS BRIDGE

+SAMARKAND HOTEL.
 1970.
 JIMI HENDRIX.
 His last hours…

 Last days.
 Smoking flat.
 From flat to flat, from club to club.
 His last gig was in RONNIE SCOTT’S. Goes to KENSINGTON MARKET, where FREDDIE MERCURY was a stall holder, returns to his girlfriend’s room.
 Last time he was seen, in ROY STEWARD’s GLOBE BAR (103 TALBOT ROAD) and/or the MANGROVE.